Ajdj100/AJ_CBRN/AJ_CBRN/README.txt

 Make sure to drop the 17th mission guts into your mission file first, then follow these instructions (order doesnt matter, but for your sanity go top to bottom).

+Drop the "AJ_CBRN" folder into the "scripts" folder that comes with the mission guts.

 editor/mission

 	place down an object you want to be the source(center) of the chemical area. give this object a variable name, for example "chemical1"